Avast vs AVG | The Ultimate Comparison (2018 Update)

 Avast vs AVG: Which Will Cost You More?

-Now, let’s see the pricing of AVG’s plans.
+Now, let’s see the pricing of AVG’s suites.

 Avast vs AVG: Which is More Popular Solution?

 Avast and AVG belong to the same company and together they capture a huge market share.
 To determine which among them is more popular is not an easy task.

 Avast claims to have a user base of 400 million (that includes AVG users, too).
 AVG, on the other hand, no longer shares its numbers publically.
 So it becomes difficult to decide which one has a bigger market share based on what we see on their official websites.